Korean Air Lines Flight 007: Shoot-down

 Significant command and control problems were experienced trying to vector the fast military jets onto the 747 before they ran out of fuel.
 In addition, the pursuit was made more difficult, according to Soviet Air Force Captain Aleksandr Zuyev, who defected to the West in 1989, because, ten days before, Arctic gales had knocked out the key warning radar on the Kamchatka Peninsula.
 Furthermore, he stated that local officials responsible for repairing the radar lied to Moscow, falsely reporting that they had successfully fixed the radar.
 Had this radar been operational, it would have enabled an intercept of the stray airliner roughly two hours earlier with plenty of time for proper identification as a civilian aircraft.
 Instead, the unidentified jetliner crossed over the Kamchatka Peninsula back into international airspace over the Sea of Okhotsk without being intercepted.
-In his explanation to 60 Minutes, Zuyev stated:

-Some people lied to Moscow, trying to save their ass.
+In his explanation to 60 Minutes, Zuyev stated: "Some people lied to Moscow, trying to save their ass."

 The Commander of the Soviet Far East District Air Defense Forces, General Valeri Kamensky, was adamant that KAL 007 was to be destroyed even over neutral waters but only after positive identification showed it not to be a passenger plane.
 His subordinate, General Anatoly Kornukov, commander of Sokol Air Base and later to become commander of the Russian Air Force, insisted that there was no need to make positive identification as the intruder aircraft had already flown over the Kamchatka Peninsula.

-General Kornukov (to Military District Headquarters-Gen. Kamensky): (5:47) "...simply destroy [it] even if it is over neutral waters?
-Are the orders to destroy it over neutral waters?
-Oh, well."

-Kamensky: "We must find out, maybe it is some civilian craft or God knows who."

-Kornukov: "What civilian?
-[It] has flown over Kamchatka!
-It [came] from the ocean without identification.
-I am giving the order to attack if it crosses the State border."

 Units of the Soviet Air Defence Forces that had been tracking the South Korean aircraft for more than an hour while it entered and left Soviet airspace now classified the aircraft as a military target when it re-entered their airspace over Sakhalin.
 After a protracted ground-controlled interception, the three Su-15 fighters (from nearby Dolinsk-Sokol airbase) and the MiG-23 (from Smirnykh Air Base) managed to make visual contact with the Boeing, but, owing to the black of night, failed to make critical identification of the aircraft which Russian communications reveal.
 The pilot of the lead Su-15 fighter fired warning shots with its cannon, but recalled later in 1991, "I fired four bursts, more than 200 rounds.
 For all the good it did.
 After all, I was loaded with armor-piercing shells, not incendiary shells.
 It's doubtful whether anyone could see them."